lorecatta/DENVfoiMap/README.md

 [vignette](https://lorecatta.github.io/DENVfoiMap/articles/how_to_run_analysis.html)
 and the `analysis.R` script explain how to run a complete analysis.

-Plase do get in touch (<l.cattarino@imperial.ac.uk>) if you have any queries or encounter issues when using `DENVfoiMap`.
+Please do get in touch (<l.cattarino@gmail.com>) if you have any queries or encounter issues when using `DENVfoiMap`.